-What is a Section 38 Offence?
+Elements of a Section 38 charge

-Penalties for Conviction under S38
+Penalties for Conviction under S38 Breach of peace

 For less serious offences on summary complaint (eg Justice of the Peace Court (laypeople, not judge usually) with and Sheriff Summary case), imprisonment for a term not exceeding 12 months, or a fine not exceeding the statutory maximum, or both.

 Although it is rare for this type of charge to be prosecuted on indictment (Solemn cases with a jury), the sentencing is much greater and these are more serious, imprisonment for a term not exceeding 5 years, or a fine, or both.
 Please note that most charges of this type will not result in a custodial sentence.
 It will depend on the nature of the conduct and the individual circumstances of a person convicted.